Scope of our Program

 The Friends Services for the Aging (FSA) Vice President of Compliance, Karla Dreisbach, CHC, CHPC, serves as our Compliance Officer.
-She has the responsibility to assist the Compliance Liaisons, the CEO, and the Board of Directors in designing and overseeing efforts in establishing, maintaining, and monitoring compliance within our organization.
+She has the responsibility to assist the Compliance Liaisons, the COO, and the Board of Directors in designing and overseeing efforts in establishing, maintaining, and monitoring compliance within our organization.

-The Compliance Officer works with the CEO and our Compliance Liaisons and has direct reporting responsibility to the Board of Directors.
+The Compliance Officer works with the COO and our Compliance Liaisons and has direct reporting responsibility to the Board of Directors.
 The Compliance Officer is responsible for continued coordination with the Compliance Liaisons for the development, implementation, training, monitoring, and enforcement activities related to the overall compliance program.
 The Compliance Officer is assisted by Peace Church Compliance Program (PCCP) Compliance Managers and Compliance Specialists in providing services to our organization.

 Compliance Program Management

-Compliance Liaisons have been appointed by the CEO and Board of Directors and are responsible for coordinating the day-to-day compliance activities in conjunction with the Compliance Officer.
+Compliance Liaisons have been appointed by the COO and Board of Directors and are responsible for coordinating the day-to-day compliance activities in conjunction with the Compliance Officer.
 These activities include audits, responses to hotline calls, and leading the organization’s Compliance Committees.
 The Compliance Liaisons also serve as the Privacy Officers.